w3f/messaging/README.md

 future work, but suggest investigating a verifiable gossip based protocol.
 We shall therefore use an insecure gossip based protocol initially with the hope that it meshes best with later designs.
-If we used a more secure design inspired by the Tor consensus then we might assumptions elsewhere that limit scalability later.
+If we used a more secure design inspired by the Tor consensus, then we might make assumptions elsewhere that limit scalability later.

 We know rewards for node operators remains a contentious question in the